Nowhere Boys

 Nowhere Boys is an Australian teen drama fantasy television series created by Tony Ayres.
-It was first broadcast on ABC3 (which is now officially named ABC Entertains) on 7 November 2013.
+It was first broadcast on ABC3 on 7 November 2013.
 The first two series follow the adventures of four mismatched teenage boys – goth Felix Ferne (Dougie Baldwin), nerd Andrew "Andy" Lau (Joel Lok), golden child Sam Conte (Rahart Adams), and alpha jock Jake Riles (Matt Testro).
 Nowhere Boys was renewed for a second series which began airing from 23 November 2014.
 An 80-minute feature-length movie based on the show, titled Nowhere Boys: The Book of Shadows, premiered in selected Australian movie theatres on 1 January 2016.
 A third series of Nowhere Boys, titled Two Moons Rising, started airing in 2016 with a new cast and characters, replacing the original cast members.
 The fourth and final series, titled Battle For Negative Space, started airing on 3 December 2018.